VladCojo/project/README.md

 # Steps
 1. Clone repository

+2. Open the cloned repository in terminal

-2. Type in the terminal: docker build -t proiectulmeu .
+3. Type in the terminal: docker build -t proiectulmeu .

    **docker build-> This command is used to build a Docker image.**